Game

 In this next #No_Hacks devlog, I was able to get all of the core mechanics and game loop complete so far!
 Here's everything I accomplished in the first week on this project.

-In this game dev log for The Nays Origins, I cover how I overcame some of the limitations of creating a GameBoy game.
-I also talk about some of the puzzle mechanics and character art that I made.
+In this game dev log for The Nays Origins, I talk about some of the background art and puzzles that I created for my GameBoy game.